trek-view/basecamp/_posts/2022-07-29-historic-weather-data-lookup.md

   - /blog/2022/historic-weather-data-lookup
 ---

 **In this post I will show you how to find the weather conditions at the time and location a photo was taken.**

-One of the things I wanted to do with Explorer was allow for filtering of images using the weather metrics.
+One of the things I wanted to do was allow for filtering of images using the weather metrics.

 For example, searching for sequence containing images with a wide visibility.
 Or searching for images in snowy conditions.